-Registration for the Spring 2014 session opens in early January!
+Registration for the Fall 2014 session is now open!

 Hiking in Colorado’s mountains is fabulous recreation!
 Wilderness Trekking School (WTS) is for all – whether you want to bag a few 14ers – OR – just want to enjoy the scenery.
 WTS is a great introduction to the Colorado Mountain Club and a place to meet new friends.
 WTS is Colorado Mountain Club’s largest school, a comprehensive course on mountain hiking.
 Students are all ages, from 18 to 80.
 If you’re new to hiking, WTS gives you the opportunity to learn how to travel safely – and with confidence – in the backcountry.
 If you’re an experienced hiker, WTS gives you a chance to review, to enhance your skills, and possibly to fill in some gaps.
 WTS also fulfills one of the requirements to obtain a Denver Group C hiker classification and to attend Basic Mountaineering School.

 Topics covered include:

 • Essential gear, helping you decide what you need to buy and carry

 • Off-trail travel techniques, from boulders and talus to tundra